Looking for a writing group or looking to set one up?

 Circle of Poets

-A group of five to six experienced poets who meet every second Wednesday from 11.00am to 1.00pm.
-Contact: Anita Readman: firstname.lastname@example.org.
-Note: Currently this group is full and unfortunately can not accept new members.
+A group of seven experienced poets who meet every second Wednesday from 11.00am to 1.00pm.
+Note: They are currently not open for new membership.

 The Stephen's Green Writers' Group

 This group of experienced poets and prose writers meet roughly once a month, usually on a Wednesday.
-Contact: Michael Casey email@example.com
+Contact: Eileen Keane email@example.com

 Is grúpa critice é seo agus pléann sé prós agus filíocht.
 Cruinníonn Scríbhneoiri na Gaeilge le chéile uair sa mhí in Áras Scríbhneoirí na hÉireann.
 Malairtítear an lá idir an Chéadaoin agus an Satharn chun freastal a dhéanamh ar dhaoine atá ag obair i rith an lae agus iad siúd nach bhfuil.
 Gach eolas ó firstname.lastname@example.org